TheOpenSI/CoSMIC/README.md

 ## License
 This code is distributed under [the MIT license](LICENSE).
+If Mistral 7B v0.1, Mistral 7B Instruct v0.1, Gemma 7B, or Gemma 7B It from Hugging Face is used, please also follow the license of Hugging Face;
+if the API of GPT 3.5-Turbo or GPT 4-o from OpenAI is used, please also follow the licence of OpenAI.

 ## Funding
 This project is funded under the agreement with the ACT Government for Future Jobs Fund with Open Source Institute (OpenSI)-R01553 and NetApp Technology Alliance Agreement with OpenSI-R01657.